US Navy contractor in Japan charged with wastewater fraud

 NEW YORK -- On Aug.
 30, 1945, the vice admiral in charge of Japan's Yokosuka Naval Base surrendered his command to the Allies, enabling the U.S. Navy and Marines to occupy berths and dry docks of the sprawling Imperial Navy shipyard.

-Especially enticing for the Americans was Dry Dock 6, the 360-meter-plus behemoth where Japan's wartime aircraft carrier Shinano was constructed.
+Especially enticing for the Americans was Dry Dock 6, the 360-meter-plus behemoth where the Japanese wartime aircraft carrier Shinano was constructed.

 The Reagan alone can hold up to 6,000 crew members at full operational mode.
 Treating and disposing of the oily wastewater emitted from the naval ships is no small task.

-Now, managers at a Japanese contractor have been indicted by a federal grand jury for allegedly dumping contaminated water into the ocean without adequate treatment, the U.S. Department of Justice said this week.
+Now, bosses at a Japanese contractor have been indicted by a federal grand jury for allegedly dumping contaminated water into the ocean without adequate treatment, the U.S. Department of Justice said this week.

-Yokohama-based Kanto Kosan received around $120 million in U.S. Navy contracts from 2007 to 2020, including "tens of millions" to remove, treat and dispose of oily wastewater from ships and submarines at three American bases at Yokosuka, Sasebo and Okinawa, according to the Justice Department.
+Yokohama-based Kanto Kosan received about $120 million in U.S. Navy contracts from around 2007 to 2020, including "tens of millions" to remove, treat and dispose of oily wastewater from ships and submarines at three American bases at Yokosuka, Sasebo and Okinawa, according to the Justice Department.

 Oily wastewater includes fuel tank cleaning wastewater, bulk fuel tank bottom wastewater, and wastewater contaminated with fuel system icing inhibitor, according to the indictment.